BSalita/XamarinAuthInForms/OAuthForms1/README.txt

 4. Visual Studio 2015

 Summary of Current Status and Project Intent
 This project is intended as a sample of using Xamarin.Auth in Xamarin.Forms.
 My hopes are that people contribute new providers, enhancements and fixes.
-As of this writing, only Android is coded. iPhone and WinPhone are not.
+As of this writing only Android is supported. iOS and WinPhone are coded but not debugged.
 The following providers are not fully working; GitHub, LinkedIn, PayPal, StackOverflow.

 FAQ
 1. How do I add a new provider?